Administrator documentation (FREE SELF)

 - Security: Learn what you can do to further secure your GitLab instance.

-- Usage statistics, version check, and usage ping: Enable or disable information about your instance to be sent to GitLab, Inc.
+- Usage statistics, version check, and Service Ping: Enable or disable information about your instance to be sent to GitLab, Inc.

 - Polling: Configure how often the GitLab UI polls for updates.